-If you do buck conventional wisdom and head to the Jefferson, concentrate on the bigger runs below riffles and experiment until you find the right water speed and depth.
+While not the best option for fishing right now, the Jefferson River is a river in Montana, and it is a river that does hold some fish.
+If you want to go to a river where catching fish is a distinct possibility, there are rivers better than the Jefferson.
+If you do head to fish the Jefferson River, concentrate on the bigger runs below riffles and experiment until you find the right water speed and depth.
 Nymphing will be the best producer, and as a rule, expect very slow and subtle strikes, so make sure to set the hook on even small disturbances to your indicator.
 Slowly swimming a streamer across these runs can also produce some monsters, but probably less overall action.
 A big sculpin or woolly bugger is a good choice as a top fly when nymphing, and a prince or pheasant tail will do just fine as a dropper.

 The Month Ahead: